nathank00/Derivatives-Pricing/README.md

-# This repo contains all derivatives pricing models.
+# Derivatives Pricing Models

-### File 1: A standard Black-Scholes theoretical options pricer with inputs for all variables (BS_standard.ipynb)
+### File 1: BS_standard.ipynb
+A standard Black-Scholes theoretical options pricer with inputs for all variables

-### File 2: A Monte-Carlo simulation that takes user inputs for the variable values, with subsequent calculations based on the Black-Scholes equation and referencing Yahoo Finance data using the yahoo_fin package (BS_montecarlo.py)
+### File 2: BS_montecarlo.py
+A Monte-Carlo simulation that takes user inputs for the variable values, with subsequent calculations based on the Black-Scholes equation and referencing Yahoo Finance data using the yahoo_fin package